 Defensive Driving Courses Available for Seniors

 In some states, your defensive driving course will be the same as the course offered to traffic violators and students brushing up on skills, but in others, you can take advantage of courses tailored specifically to mature drivers.
 Specialty defensive driving courses for seniors may include:

 - Smart Driver: Offered by AARP, this course offers additional training in focus areas where older drivers may need a little help, including stop sign use, roundabouts, turn signals, and pavement markings.
 AARP’s course offers reader friendly print types and opportunities to access state specific information.

 - Mature Driver Safety Course: This course focuses on safe driving in particular.
-Topics include risky driving behaviors, defensive driving skills, the abilities of older drivers, and the use of medications while driving.
+Topics include risky driving behaviors, defensive driving skills, older drivers’ abilities, and the use of medications while driving.

 - Seasoned Driver Training Programs: Learn basic crash prevention techniques with this course designed for experienced drivers.
 Using lecture, films, and discussions, you’ll learn how to avoid traffic violations and stop accidents before they start.